totalspectrum/spin2cpp/docs/basic.md

  - There are some missing floating point functions, like sin and cos.

- - Input and output isn't fully implemented yet, except for a basic PRINT statement.
+ - Input and output isn't fully implemented yet.

  - There is no way to initialize an array.

- - There are no functions yet for starting BASIC code on other COGs.
+ - There are only limited functions for starting BASIC code on other COGs.

 ## Introduction